LivingPackets hopes to nurture a circular economy with its smart parcels – TechCrunch

 To begin with, LivingPackets doesn’t actually sell The Box.
 It provides it to customers and charges per use — “packaging as a service,” as they call it.
 This prevents the possibility of a business balking at the upfront cost of a few thousand of these.

-As a service, it simplifies a lot of existing pain points for merchants, consumers, and logistics companies.
+As a service, it simplifies a lot of existing pain points for merchants, consumers and logistics companies.

 For merchants, among other things, tracking and insurance are much simpler.
 As co-founder Alexander Cotte explained, and as surely many reading this have experienced, it’s practically impossible to know what happened to a missing package, even if it’s something large or expensive.
 With better tracking, lossage can be mitigated to start, and the question of who’s responsible, where it was taken, and so on can be determined in a straightforward way.

 For packaging and delivery companies, the standard form factor with adjustable interior makes these boxes easy to pack and difficult to meddle with or damage — tests with European online retail showed that handling time and costs can be reduced by more than half.
 LivingPackets also pays for pickup, so delivery companies can recoup costs without changing routes.
-And generally speaking more data, more traceability, is a good thing.
+And generally speaking, more data, more traceability, is a good thing.

 For consumers, the most obvious improvement is returns; no need to print a label or for the company to pre-package one, just notify them and the return address appears on the box automatically.
 In addition there are opportunities once an essentially pre-paid box is in a consumer’s house: for instance, selling or donating an old phone or laptop.
 LivingPackets will be operating partnerships whereby you can just toss your old gear in the box and it will make its way to the right locations.
 Or a consumer can hang onto the box until the item they’re selling on eBay is bought and send it that way.
 Or a neighbor can — and yes, they’re working on the public health side of that, with antibiotic coatings and other protections against spreading COVID-19.